-6. Procedures.
+5. Procedures.

-The Center generally requests 48 hours' notice for routine services.
+ITPS generally requests 48 hours notice for routine services.
 Special requests, including production, should be made as far in advance as possible.
 Written or in-person requests are encouraged.
 Some services carry a charge for materials or specialized labor.

-The Center for Learning Resources staff may be reached at the locations and telephone extensions listed above for additional information.
+For additional information, ITPS staff may be reached at the locations and telephone extensions listed above.